-It was supposed to be a quick stop to catch a game – not just any game – but the biggest match in Women’s World Cup to date.
-USA, the defending World Champs, vs France, the host of the 2019 FIFA World Cup.
+It was supposed to be a quick stop to catch a game – the biggest match in Women’s World Cup to date.
+USA, the defending World Champs, vs France, the host of the 2019 FIFA World Cup, and it was sure to be epic

 I found myself exiting I-81 right into the heart of downtown Scranton, flanked by the City Hall and the old county Courthouse.
 Immediately I was regretting my move.

 How could spectator sports out-weigh work requirements?
 I kicked myself for not getting my priorities straight.
-As I passed the Steamtown Mall, I approached the old Lackawanna County Train Station (now the Radisson Hotel), I was surprised to see a row of vacant spots with my name emblazoned on it – I couldn’t resist.
+As I passed the Steamtown Mall, I approached the old Lackawanna County Train Station (now the Radisson Hotel), I was surprised to see a row of vacant spots – I couldn’t resist.

 So I swiftly steered my tractor trailer in between the old, historical building and an elegant black Rolls Royce, with a bouquet of white roses and a “just married” sign — making sure I gave the newlyweds a wide berth.